Sumatriptan

 Frequently Asked Questions

-Can I take sumatriptan every time I get a migraine?
+When should I take sumatriptan during a migraine?

 Dr. Ross Elledge